cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

    docker pull eclipse-mosquitto
    ```

-   And run it in detached mode (`-d`) with the name `mosquitto` and the option to always restart unless stopped (other options are to map ports and volumes between host and container, per the structure of the local directories and files we created):
+   Then, run it in detached mode (`-d`) with the name `mosquitto` and the option to always restart unless stopped (other options are to map ports and volumes between host and container, per the structure of the local directories and files we created):

    ```
    docker run -d \